DevBoiAgru/DevBotAgru/README.md

 Wallpaper change prefix: "!wb" command syntax: !wb <image-link>

-It auto replies with a GIF if your message contains the word Balls
+Auto replies with a GIF if your message contains the word Balls

+Auto replies the "crazy? i was crazy once" copypasta if your message contains the word Crazy.

 ## AI Chatbot personality:
 Fun and chill bloke who uses discord, be careful though, it can swear, and it might even insult you (all of this is programmable through the pre prompt)